ossobv/natsomatch/README.rst

 ----

+☐  Add /healthz check.

 ☐  Check and fix behaviour on NATS/subscription disconnect/error.

 ☐  Check and fix behaviour on NATS/JetStream disconnect/error.

-☐  Create systemd unitfile or K8S image for continuous running.
+☐  Consider whether we want to do any parsing so we can do filtering or better subject setting.

+- right now we parse the ``"section"`` from the attributes and can place that in the subject ``{section}``.

+☐  Small stuff:

+- Log/info when starting.
+- Log/info when stopping.
+- Add a buffer for unique-ids so we can detect and error if were generating dupe unique ids.

 ☐  Check and configure output JetStream parameters:

 - ``{"max_bytes": -1, "max_messages": -1, "discard": "Old", "max_age": 0, "max_message_size": -1, "no_ack": false}``
 - See more here: https://docs.nats.io/nats-concepts/jetstream/streams

-☐  Discuss whether we want to do anything with JetStream subjects at this point.
-Makes sense to populate with sections maybe.

-☐  Consider whether we want to do any parsing so we can do filtering or better subject setting.

-☐  Naming:

-- input subject suggestion: "NS.log.vector-in"
-- jetstream name suggestion: "bulk"
-- jetstream subjects suggestion: "bulk.section.{section}"

 -------------------